 Decorah real estate is some of the most expensive in Iowa, although Decorah house values don't compare to the most expensive real estate in the U.S.

-Decorah is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Decorah is a decidedly white-collar city, with fully 85.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Decorah is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Decorah who work in teaching (12.94%), office and administrative support (11.86%), and food service (10.55%).
+There are especially a lot of people living in Decorah who work in teaching (13.43%), food service (11.94%), and office and administrative support (11.44%).

 Decorah is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Decorah area, with all of the energy of the students filling area dorms and apartments each fall, really helps Decorah maintain a good economy.

 Compared to the rest of the country, citizens of Decorah spend much less time in their cars: on average, their commute to work is only 11.51 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 As is often the case in a small city, Decorah doesn't have a public transportation system that people use for their commute.

 Decorah is one of the most well-educated cities in the nation.
 42.01% of adults in Decorah have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Decorah in 2010 was $23,895, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $95,580 for a family of four.
 However, Decorah contains both very wealthy and poor people as well.